josephclaytonhansen/c-sharp-challenges/README.md

 HINT: If you've done challenge #6, you've done at least half of this already.
 Don't be afraid to re-use code!
 </details>

-## This challenge uses everything these challenges have covered so far (even math operations, if you do the bonus) and concludes this challenge set.
+## 15: This challenge uses everything these challenges have covered so far (even math operations, if you do the bonus) and concludes this challenge set.
 ### Challenge 15
 Build a game of Rock, Paper, Scissors.
 Give the option to play again.
 Keep a running score.

 **BONUS**: You can use this for rudimentary "machine learning."
 Store the results of each game, and use the past results to weight the next decision.
 Choose randomly- but if the random choice is the worst of the three (so far), choose again.

+# Mid-Level Challenges